Nick Dilworth writes a guest post on the state of the benefits system and what to do if you have problems with benefits.

 About the author

-Nick Dilworth is a welfare benefit specialist of over 20 years full time experience, alongside his day job in the advice sector he writes for the popular online website ilegal.org.uk where’s he’s received over 2 million views for his many articles tracking the chaotic reforms of the DWP and taken apart many government statistics to enable people to get a better concept of what’s really going on in the world of welfare.
+Nick Dilworth is a welfare benefit specialist of over 20 years full time experience, alongside his day job in the advice sector he wrote for the popular online website ilegal.org.uk where’s he’s received over 2 million views for his many articles tracking the chaotic reforms of the DWP and taken apart many government statistics to enable people to get a better concept of what’s really going on in the world of welfare.

 Iain Duncan Smith